StackToolbox/aws-sam-webpack-plugin/README.md

 <h2 align="center">Background</h2>

-This plugin will build your [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) projects using Webpack in way that replaces the `sam build` step.
-I created this project because I wanted to write my Lambda using TypeScript then use Webpack to build them.
+This plugin will build your [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) project using Webpack.
+You can use it to replace of the `sam build` step if every function in your template uses  the `nodejs8.10` or `nodejs10.x` runtime.

-To use this plugin:

-1. Initialize your project using `sam init`
-1. Create a `package.json` in the project root folder using `npm init`
-1. Install Webpack and other `devDependencies` in the project root.

-Note: To use this plugin every function needs to use the `nodejs8.10` or `nodejs10.x` runtime.
 If your project uses other runtimes then you should look at [Building Apps with SAM, TypeScript and VS Code Debugging](http://www.goingserverless.com/blog/building-apps-with-sam-typescript-and-vscode-debugging).

+The goals for this projects are:

+1. Build your SAM project using Webpack (including support for watch mode)
+1. Support TypeScript and Babel
+1. Compatibility with running `sam build`
+1. Automatically generate VS Code debugging configuration

 <h2 align="center">Install</h2>